townsmcp/BM6/README.md

 This custom component for [Home Assistant](https://www.home-assistant.io) to reads BLE Car Battery Monitor BM6.

 It is based on https://github.com/Rafciq/BM6 and includes updates from https://github.com/bsrotten/BM6 as at 14/06/2026.

+This fork focuses on **connection resilience** for BM6s at marginal signal strength and on documenting how to give them a reliable Bluetooth path.
+See [Reliability & Bluetooth range](#reliability--bluetooth-range) and [docs/bluetooth-proxy.md](docs/bluetooth-proxy.md).

 ## About
 <table width="100%" style="border: none;">